 Nops: Nops are used to keep the size of the payload consistent across exploit attempts.

-Cheat sheet of Basic Commands
+A cheat sheet of Basic Commands

 msf > help